jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 4. Appreciate the small things
 5. Build a value system

 That list was in no particular order, but all items have one thing in common: they depend on your frame of reference and actions.
-When you stay focused on what you can control, you worry less about things that you can't.
+When you stay focused on what you can control, you worry less about things that you can’t.

 I never get angry or worried because I try to keep control over all aspects of my life.
 The parts I can’t control, I don’t worry about.
 I’m happy for everything because everything teaches me a lesson.
 I’m happy for everything because everything is a part of life.